 - An error occurs whenever you try to send data to a receiving calculator that is not yet standing by to receive data.
 When this happens, press EXIT to clear the error and try again, after setting up the receiving calculator to receive data. - An error occurs whenever the receiving calculator does not receive any data approximately six minutes after it is set up to receive data.
 When this happens, press [EXIT] to clear the error. - An error occurs during data communication if the cable becomes disconnected, if the parameters of the two calculators do not match, or if any other communication problem occurs.
 When this happens, press EXIT to clear the error, then correct the problem before trying data communication again.
 If data communication is interrupted by the EXIT key operation or an error, any data successfully received up to the interruption will be in the memory of the receiving calculator. - An error occurs if the receiving calculator memory becomes full during data communication.
-When this happens, press EXIT to clear the error and delete unneeded data from the receiving calculator to make room for the new data, and then try again. - When sending data from the fx-CG10/fx-CG20/fx-CG20 AU/fx-CG50/fx-CG50 AU to an older model calculator, folders in storage memory are not sent.
+When this happens, press [EXIT] to clear the error and delete unneeded data from the receiving calculator to make room for the new data, and then try again. - When sending data from the fx-CG50 to an older model calculator, folders in storage memory are not sent.
 In this case, send individual files (not folders).